Understanding Gestational Diabetes

 If you do wind up with a gestational diabetes diagnosis, it is important to understand that there is nothing you could have done to prevent this.
 This is not a lifestyle issue and you have nothing to feel guilty or ashamed about.
 Unlike type 1 diabetes, which is typically inherited, or type 2 diabetes, which typically is the result of excessive weight and poor diet, gestational diabetes tends to be linked to how the body regulates pregnancy hormones.

 Perhaps more accurately named “gestational insulin resistance,” women who develop gestational diabetes stop being able to respond to insulin.
-As a result, you’re the cells can’t absorb glucose in the blood, resulting in a buildup of sugar in the bloodstream.
+As a result, the cells can’t absorb glucose in the blood, resulting in a buildup of sugar in the bloodstream.
 Again, pregnancy hormones play a large role in this body chemistry change.
 Pregnancy hormones like estrogen, progesterone, human growth hormone, and even cortisol (a stress hormone) rise during pregnancy.
 When these hormones become too high, they can override the hormones in your body that are used to break down insulin.
 The result is gestational diabetes.

 In most cases, gestational diabetes can be managed by closely monitoring your diet and adding a bit of additional exercise.
 You will be asked to monitor your glucose levels with a home testing kit and keep a strict log of your food intake and sugar levels, but may not need to change much about your lifestyle.